ma-laforge/CMDimData.jl/doc/plotting.md

 ### Initializing Defaults

-Default settings can be initialized even *before* importing the `EasyPlot` module with the help of environment variables.
+Default settings can be initialized even *before* importing the `CMDimData` module with the help of environment variables.
 The following code describes how this can be done from the `.juliarc.jl` file.

-To select the default `EasyPlot` display, add the following:
+To select the default `EasyPlot.Plot` display, add the following key before importing `CMDimData`:

 	ENV["EASYPLOT_DEFAULTDISPLAY"] = "EasyPlotInspect"

-To initialize said user-selected display module once `EasyPlot` is loaded, simply execute the following:
+To import and initialize said user-selected display module once `EasyPlot` is loaded, simply execute the following:

-	EasyPlot.@initbackend()
+	CMDimData.EasyPlot.@initbackend()

 Currently supported options for `EASYPLOT_DEFAULTDISPLAY` are:
  - `None`: Do not auto-initialize default displays.